Basic Loaf

 Day 1: Mixing & Proofing

-1. Combine Ingredients (Morning): In a large bowl, combine your 75-100g active starter, 180g lukewarm water, 280g strong bread flour, and 5g salt.
+1. Combine Ingredients (Morning): In a large bowl, combine your 75-100g active starter with 180g lukewarm water and mix well.
+Then add 5g salt and the 280g strong bread flour.
 Use your hands or a sturdy spoon to mix everything roughly until no dry flour remains.
 It will look like a shaggy, messy ball – that's perfect!
 Cover the bowl (with cling film, a shower cap, or a plate).

 2. Short Rest & Mix: Let the covered bowl sit for about 10-15 minutes.
 Then, spend just 1 minute using wet hands to gently fold the dough over itself in the bowl, or use your spoon/spatula to bring it together more uniformly.
 It doesn't need kneading, just make sure it's a bit more cohesive than the initial shaggy mass.
 Cover again.

 Optional: Stretch & Folds: If you're around and fancy it, you can perform 2-4 sets of stretch and folds during the first 3-4 hours of fermentation.
 To do this: with wet hands, reach under one side of the dough, gently stretch it upwards, and fold it over the top.
 Rotate the bowl 90 degrees and repeat 3 more times (total 4 stretches/folds per set).
 Wait 45-60 minutes between sets.
-This builds strength but is *optional* for this recipe.
-[Link to Techniques page later].
+This builds strength but is optional for this recipe.
+Learn more about Stretch & Folds.

-4. Shape: Once the dough looks ready (inceased size), gently tip it out onto a lightly floured worktop.
+4. Shape: Once the dough looks ready (increased size), gently tip it out onto a lightly floured worktop.
 Gently press the dough out slightly into a rough rectangle.
 Fold the top third down, the bottom third up (like a letter), then fold the left third over and the right third over.
 Flip it over so the seams are underneath and gently cup your hands around the dough, rotating it on the counter to create surface tension and form a round ball (boule) or an oval (batard).
 Don't handle it too roughly – keep the air inside!
-[Link to Techniques page later].
+See shaping technique.

 5. Prepare Banneton & Final Proof Prep: Generously dust your banneton (or a medium bowl lined with a clean, non-fluffy tea towel) with rice flour.
 Rice flour is key as it doesn't absorb moisture like regular flour, preventing sticking.
 Gently place the shaped dough into the banneton, seam-side facing UP.